Stop Leg Pain Instantly

 The Many Names of Compression Socks

-- Compression Stockings – this is a generic term used for pressure that can mean any length or level.
+- Compression Stockings – this is a generic term used for pressured socks that can mean any length or level of compression.

 - Compression Hose – in general, this term hose means “pantyhose” that offer pressure and go from toe to waist.

 - Compression socks – this term refers to a variety of pressure levels and usually these stop at the calf.

-- Pressure Stocking – this term is older and it is used for compression socks or stockings
+- Pressure Stocking – this term is older and is synonymous with compression socks or compression stockings

-- Support Stocking – this term refers to pressure that is either thigh-high or knee-high in a variety of pressure levels.
+- Support Stocking – this term refers to compression socks that are either thigh-high or knee-high in a variety of pressure levels.